LeqiaoP1/CppTestAufgabe/README.md

 docker build -t testaufgabe .
 ```

-To enter the container and interactive for following steps.
+To enter the container interactive for the following steps.
 ```
 docker run -it --mount src="$(pwd)",target=/workspace,type=bind testaufgabe
 ```

 ### Compile ("out-of-source")

-To compile:
+Assume that inside the container, for source compiliation:
 ```
 mkdir build && cd build
 cmake ..